dmarx/obsidian_vault/Renormalization Group Theory.md

 ### Fixed Points and Critical Behavior

-- **Fixed Points**: These are points in the parameter space where the beta functions vanish (\(\beta(g^*) = 0\)).
+- **[[Fixed Points]]**: These are points in the parameter space where the beta functions vanish ($\beta(g^*) = 0$).
 At a fixed point, the theory looks the same at all scales (scale invariance), and the system's behavior is often governed by power laws with universal critical exponents.
 Fixed points play a crucial role in understanding phase transitions and critical phenomena.
 - **Stability of Fixed Points**: The stability of a fixed point is determined by the eigenvalues of the matrix of second derivatives of the beta functions.
 If perturbations away from the fixed point decrease as the scale is changed, the fixed point is said to be stable; otherwise, it is unstable.

 ### Applications

-- **Critical Phenomena**: RG analysis is pivotal in explaining why systems with very different microscopic details can exhibit similar behavior near critical points—phenomena known as universality.
-The RG approach explains the scaling laws observed in critical systems and allows for the calculation of critical exponents.
+- **[[Critical Phenomena]]**: RG analysis is pivotal in explaining why systems with very different microscopic details can exhibit similar behavior near critical points—phenomena known as universality.
+The RG approach explains the [[scaling laws]] observed in [[critical systems]] and allows for the calculation of [[critical exponents]].
-- **Quantum Field Theory**: In QFT, RG equations are used to understand how the physical constants of a theory (e.g., charge, mass) change with energy.
-This has profound implications for high-energy physics, including the running of the strong coupling constant in QCD (asymptotic freedom) and the prediction of phase transitions in the early universe.
+- **[[Quantum Field Theory]]**: In QFT, RG equations are used to understand how the physical constants of a theory (e.g., charge, mass) change with energy.
+This has profound implications for high-energy physics, including the running of the strong coupling constant in QCD ([[asymptotic freedom]]) and the prediction of [[phase transitions]] in the early universe.
-- **Condensed Matter Physics**: RG techniques are applied to study phenomena like the quantum Hall effect, superconductivity, and phase transitions in magnetic systems, where understanding the scale-dependent behavior is crucial.
+- **[[Condensed Matter Physics]]**: RG techniques are applied to study phenomena like the [[quantum Hall effect]], [[superconductivity]], and phase transitions in magnetic systems, where understanding the [[scale-dependent behavior]] is crucial.

 ### Calculating RG Equations

-In practice, calculating RG equations can involve sophisticated mathematical techniques, including perturbation theory, functional integrals, and the use of Feynman diagrams.
+In practice, calculating RG equations can involve sophisticated mathematical techniques, including [[perturbation theory]], [[functional integrals]], and the use of [[Feynman diagrams]].
 The specific form of the RG equations and the method of calculation depend on the details of the system under study and the relevant interactions.

 The renormalization group equations, through the concept of scale dependence and the analysis of fixed points, offer a powerful and unifying framework for understanding the universal aspects of physical systems across a broad range of disciplines.